Jsparrow/jsparrow.github.io/docs/github/getting-started.md

 ## Introduction

-The jSparrow GitHub App (JGA) is a continuous integration tool to apply automatic refactoring which is integrated in your build pipeline.
+The jSparrow GitHub App (JGA) is a continuous integration tool, used to apply automatic refactoring, which is integrated in your build pipeline.
 It supplies similar rules as the jSparrow Eclipse Plugin, but works without user input and is started automatically on every creation of the pull request.

 ## Why GitHub App

 Apps on GitHub allow you to automate and improve your workflow.
 GitHub Apps are first-class actors within GitHub.
 A GitHub App acts on its own behalf, taking actions via the API directly using its own identity.
-GitHub Apps can be installed directly on organizations and user accounts and granted access to specific repositories.
-They come with built-in webhooks and narrow, specific permissions.
-When you set up your GitHub App, you can select the repositories you want it to access.
+jSparrow GitHub Apps can be installed directly on organizations and user accounts and granted access to specific repositories.
+This means, when you set up your GitHub App, you can select the repositories you want it to access.
 For example, if you set up an jSparrow GitHub App on the octocat repository it will write only to the octocat repository.
 To install a GitHub App in organization account, you must be an organization owner or have admin permissions in a repository.

 ## Installation